NAlexPear/personal-page/blog/_posts/2015-02-16-barleycakes-and-water-and-weightlifting.md

 but satisfy it with natural supplies.
 Will you not then be well entertained?

-Here poor chaps might have come across the Epicurean "mansion" with hopes of bacchanalean pleasure, only to find that the head honcho thought that entertainment came from a calm, cool, collected demeanor and the pursuit of higher questions of the Age.
+Here poor chaps might have come across the Epicurean "mansion" with hopes of Bacchanalian pleasure, only to find that the head honcho thought that entertainment came from a calm, cool, collected demeanor and the pursuit of higher questions of the Age.
 While I'm not one to advocate for barley cakes, it's a good lesson for starters that maybe these wild swings of emotion (both high and low)